-- 6. Members do not need to provide a remedy if: - a ticket holder is well and does not wish to attend an event due to fears of exposure to COVID-19; or - a ticket holder is unwell and does not attend an event (other than due to COVID-19 illness or symptoms); or - a ticket holder is from a group at a higher risk of COVID-19; or - a ticket holder is denied entry into the event for reasons which were disclosed to the ticket holder in the ticket terms and conditions at the time of sale.
-For example, these reasons may include (but not be limited to) non-compliance with mandatory mask wearing or unwillingness to provide personal contact information when requested; or - the ticket holder attends the performance and subsequently leaves part way through due to feeling unwell.
+- 6. Members do not need to provide a remedy if: - a ticket holder is well and does not wish to attend an event due to fears of exposure to COVID-19, including being exposed to unvaccinated persons; or - a ticket holder is unwell and does not attend an event (other than due to COVID-19 illness or symptoms); or - a ticket holder is from a group at a higher risk of COVID-19; or - a ticket holder is denied entry into the event for reasons which were disclosed to the ticket holder in the ticket terms and conditions at the time of sale.
+For example, these reasons may include (but not be limited to) non-compliance with mandatory mask wearing, vaccination (unless legally exempt), or QR check-in requirements (or unwillingness to provide personal contact information when requested); or - the ticket holder attends the performance and subsequently leaves part way through due to feeling unwell.